flowground/amazonaws-com-datasync-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListAgents
-### <p>Returns a list of agents owned by an AWS account in the AWS Region specified in the request.
+<blockquote><p>Returns a list of agents owned by an AWS account in the AWS Region specified in the request.
 The returned list is ordered by agent Amazon Resource Name (ARN).</p> <p>By default, this operation returns a maximum of 100 agents.
-This operation supports pagination that enables you to optionally reduce the number of agents returned in a response.</p> <p>If you have more agents than are returned in a response (that is, the response returns only a truncated list of your agents), the response contains a marker that you can specify in your next request to fetch the next page of agents.</p>
+This operation supports pagination that enables you to optionally reduce the number of agents returned in a response.</p> <p>If you have more agents than are returned in a response (that is, the response returns only a truncated list of your agents), the response contains a marker that you can specify in your next request to fetch the next page of agents.</p></blockquote>

 #### Input Parameters
-* `MaxResults` - _optional_ - Pagination limit
+* `MaxResults` - _optional_ - Pagination limit<br/>
-* `NextToken` - _optional_ - Pagination token
+* `NextToken` - _optional_ - Pagination token<br/>
 * `X-Amz-Content-Sha256` - _optional_
 * `X-Amz-Date` - _optional_
 * `X-Amz-Algorithm` - _optional_